decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 the key generation environments to enable automated key rotation while maintaining the key recovery environment as "isolated" is technically challenging.

-### Enabling DID Portability
+### Using DID Portability

-As noted in the [update (rotate)](#update-rotate) section of the specification, a portable `did:tdw` DID can be renamed by changing the `id` DID string in the DIDDoc to one that resolves to a different HTTPS URL, as long as:
+As noted in the [DID Portability](#did-portability) section of the specification, a `did:tdw` DID can be renamed (ported) by changing the `id` DID string in the DIDDoc to one that resolves to a different HTTPS URL, as long as the specified conditions are met.

-- the DID was created with the [[ref: parameter]] `portable` set to `true`,
-- the [[ref: SCID]] stays the same in the new DID, and
-- the DIDDoc is updated at the same time to have the old DID string(s) as `alsoKnownAs` entries.

-In renaming the DID, the version number component of the DID's `version` continues to increment.

-While the feature does "bend" the rules for DIDs, we think there is significant value in some use cases for supporting the specified capability.
+While the impact of the feature is in fact the creation of a new DID, we think there is significant value in some use cases for supporting the specified capability.
+Ideally, the HTTPS URL for the "old" DID is changed to a redirect to the new DID, allowing for a seamless, verifiable evolution of the DID.

+An interesting example use case is a DID that replaces an email address hosted by a particular service.
+The extra capabilities of having the identifier being a DID vs. an email address is compelling enough, allowing it to be used for a range of services beyond email.
+The portability benefit comes when the owner of the DID decides to move to a new service, taking their DID with them.
+Since the verifiable history would be carried over to that new service, assuring those that had interacted with the DID (through chats, emails, postings, etc.) in the past is the same as the new DID on the new service.
+Compare that with what happens today when you switch from one email provider to another, and you have to reach out to all your contacts to assure them that you changed providers.

 While portability is powerful, it must be used with care and only in use cases where the capability is specifically required.
 When used, both the